Mehmet Ali İrtemçelik: Political career and return to diplomatic service

 However, he left his diplomatic career to get into politics, and was elected as head of list from the Motherland Party (Anavatan Partisi - ANAP) from the third circonscription of Istanbul (covering all of the Asian side of the city) on April 18, 1999.
 He served as the Minister of State for European Union affairs and Human Rights issues between May 27, 1999, and May 6, 2000, while serving as the government spokesman during the same period.
 During his tenure as member of parliament, he served in the parliament's Foreign Relations Committee and in the Turkish delegation to the European Council's Assembly of Members of Parliament.
 After falling out with his former classmate from high school and party leader, Mesut Yılmaz, as well as with then-Prime Minister Bülent Ecevit after having accused him of not respecting, and trying to tinker with, the Constitution before the presidential elections of 2000, he resigned on May 6, 2000, both from his party and the government to become an independent in the parliament.
 He did not seek re-election in 2002 and returned to diplomatic service when was appointed the Turkish ambassador to Germany by the government of Recep Tayyip Erdoğan on October 16, 2003.
 He is currently serving at the Foreign Ministry.

-He is fluent both in French (having attended French-taught Galatasaray High School) as well as in English (having attended English-taught Bosporus University).
+He is fluent both in French (having attended French-taught Galatasaray High School) as well as in English (having attended English-taught Boğaziçi University).
 He is married and has three children.